boldingd/EclipsePhaseContent/TQZ-GC.md

 ### Nguyen, Basu, Williamson and Associates

-**Nguyen, Basu, Williamson and Associates** is a powerful legal Hypercorp that is partnered with the GC’s.
-They provide the GC’s with pro bono legal services.
+**Nguyen, Basu, Williamson and Associates** is a powerful legal Hypercorp that is partnered with the GC’s, providing pro bono legal services.

-Two of the partners, Basu and Williamson, each hold stakes in other hypercorps totaling more than a billion credits; both can fairly be called oligarchs.
+Two of the partners, Basu and Williamson, each have assets totaling more than a billion credits; both can fairly be called oligarchs.
 The pair also financially support the Guard Cooperative, and wield their considerable influence to protect the GC’s and their operations.

 ### Sufis